 The paint coating used is logged daily and usage is entered into a Microsoft Access database.
-Copies of the daily log sheets for March 4th to 28th were obtained.
-(Logs attached.)
-The highest amount of paint sprayed was 32 gallons on March 14th, and the highest amount of acetone used was 19 gallons on March 5th.
-Three (3) SDS were obtained for gray (23-0724), warm white (23-0136), and black (23-0244) coatings.
-The coatings are solvent-based.
-The VOC content ranges from 3.4 to 5.9 lb/gallon based on the information in the SDS obtained.
+Copies of the daily log sheets for January 3rd to March 15th were obtained during the inspection.
+(Logs included in the electronic database with the report.)
+Five (5) SDS were obtained for F-830 Muraculon series, C557 White (23-0238), C787 Polar White (23-0128), C839 Off White, C668 Mist Gray (23-0246) and C3 Mist Gray (23-0244) coatings.
+The coatings are solvent-based and contain acetone.
+The VOC content ranges from 3.3 to 3.4 lb/gallon based on the information in the SDS obtained.
 The permit does not have any VOC coating content limits.
 Records for monthly and the 12-month rolling mass emission calculations were sent.

 There are daily emission limits for isopropyl alcohol and xylene.
 Isopropyl alcohol is not used in the facility.
 Xylene emissions are calculated on a monthly basis.
 Since coating usage is tracked daily, if the coating contains up to 10% xylene and with a limit of 55.0 lb/day, then ~72 gallons of coating containing up to 10% xylene can be used per day.
-Since the highest amount of coating used in the booths was 32 gallons in March 2019 and 42 gallons in May 2016 as noted on inspections, this limit likely hasn't been exceeded.
-Better tracking of daily usage of xylene is probably needed.
+The highest daily amount of coating used in the booths in January 2022 was 23 gallons on 1/15/2022 with a total usage of 254 gallons for all of January 2022.
+Coating was done on 23 days in January 2022 which amounts to an average of 11 gallons per day which is below the estimated 72 gallons per day estimated by AQD before the xylene emission limit is exceeded.
+Clearer tracking of daily usage of xylene is needed.
+Also, only daily usage for January 2022 was totaled but the records sent actually showed 179 gallons used not the ~254 gallons as added up by AQD from the daily sheets.
+The differences in the daily sheets and the usage in the electronic record does need to be explained.

 The facility has not requested permission to use manufacturer's formulation data per SC V.1.
 The VOC content information for coatings used is provided by the paint supplier mainly on the SDS.
-As requested, a Method 24 was run on a commonly used coating base, F-830 Clear Muracuion.
-The results showed a VOC content of 5.06 lb/gallon (minus water) and 3.20 lb/gallon (with water).
-The VOC content used in the records and to calculate emissions is 3.25 lb/gallon (with water) so the SDS information is conservative.
+A Method 24 has been run on a commonly used coating base, F-830 Clear Muraculon.
+The results showed a VOC content of 5.06 lb/gallon (minus water) and 3.19 lb/gallon (with water).
+The VOC content used in the records and to calculate emissions is 3.22 lb/gallon (with water) for F-805 coatings, 3.25 lb/gallon (with water) for F-830 coatings, and 6.73 lb/gallon (with water) for F-892 coatings.
 It is recommended that a Method 24 be run annually on a few of the most commonly used coatings.